 In Part 5 of our Digital Asset Series we talked about Digital Tokens – what are they, and what are the nuances and differences you need to know?
 Today, Ed Wegener, Jeff Gearhart and Buddy Doyle weigh in on the future of Security tokens and what issues need to be addressed to keep moving forward.

-Welcome to the Oyster Stew podcast, where we discuss what’s happening in the industry, based on what we see as we work with regulators and clients.
-Oyster consultants are industry practitioners – we aren’t career consultants.
+Oyster: Welcome to the Oyster Stew podcast, where we discuss what’s happening in the industry based on what we see as we work with regulators and clients.
+Oyster consultants are industry practitioners, we aren’t career consultants.
 We’ve done your job and we know the issues you face.
-You can learn more about Oyster Consulting and the value we can add to your firm by going to our website, www.oysterllc.com.
+You can learn more about Oyster Consulting and the value we can add to your firm by going to our website – oysterllc.com.

-I do agree with that.
-I have the sense that there are a lot of large companies, small companies, entrepreneurs, venture capitalists, very far people working on solving these problems.
+Jeff Gearhart: I do agree with that.
+I have the sense that there are a lot of large companies, small companies, entrepreneurs, venture capitalists, very smart people working on solving these problems.
 We agree it’s going to happen.
 It’s just a matter of time.
 There’s too many resources being devoted to this right now.

-Absolutely.
-And, and I mean, we’ve talked about the analogy between this time in terms of blockchain and digital assets and the comparison to the late nineties and early two thousands, when it came to the internet and you think back then there were, you know, a million dotcoms .
+Ed Wegener: Absolutely.
+And, and I mean, we’ve talked about the analogy between this time in terms of blockchain and digital assets and the comparison to the late nineties and early two thousands, when it came to the internet and you think back then there were, you know, a million .coms.
 Everybody had a .com and everybody was pouring money into those dotcoms and the valuations got off the, off the charts, but eventually that all matured and the bad actors were shaken out for the most part of that.
-And so I think we’re going through the same thing.
-Now, when you talk about digital assets and cryptocurrencies and the blockchain, and eventually this will mature and you’re right, there are a lot of very experienced people that are working on solving these problems.
-And I think as this market matures, they will solve these problems and this will really take root
+And so I think we’re going through the same thing now.
+When you talk about digital assets and cryptocurrencies and the blockchain, eventually this will mature and you’re right, there are a lot of very experienced people that are working on solving these problems.
+And I think as this market matures, they will solve these problems, and this will really take root.

-You’re listening.
-And if you like what you heard, make sure to follow the oyster stew podcast on whatever platform you listen to.
+Oyster: Thank You for listening.
+And if you like what you heard, make sure to follow the Oyster Stew podcast on whatever platform you listen to.
 If you’d like to learn how we can help firms start, run, protect, and grow their business, visit our firstname.lastname@example.org.